Bmitch44/textract-demo/README.md

 ### Prerequisites

 You will need an AWS account and the AWS CLI (Command Line Interface) installed on your local machine.
 Set up your AWS credentials to authenticate with AWS services.
+[Here](https://aws.amazon.com/getting-started/guides/setup-environment/) is a nice guide to set it all up.

 ### Installing